leafstrat/Twitter-Bash-Command-line/README.md

 - View notifications
 - See notification count during all interactions
 - Keep track of all advertisements targeted to you
+- Save list of all accounts you've followed

 ### TODO:
 - [ ] Next page home feed